 Summary Court-Martial

-• Potential punishment includes reduction, forfeiture, and up to 30 days confinement
+- Potential punishment includes reduction in rank, forfeiture of pay, and up to 30 days of confinement

 Special Court-Martial

-• Exposure includes up to one year confinement and a Bad-Conduct Discharge
+- Maximum exposure includes up to one year of confinement and a Bad-Conduct Discharge

-• A conviction almost always ends a career
+- A conviction often ends a military career

 General Court-Martial

-• Used for cases like sexual assault, child abuse, serious assaults, and homicide
+- Used for cases such as sexual assault, child abuse, serious assault, and homicide

-There is no such thing as a small court-martial.
-Any conviction will likely end your career and follow you into civilian life.
+There is no such thing as a minor court-martial.
+Any conviction can end your career and follow you into civilian life.

 The OSTC Era

-The biggest structural change in military justice is who decides whether your case goes to trial.
-That authority used to rest with commanders.
-In serious cases, it now belongs to the Office of Special Trial Counsel (OSTC).
+The most significant structural change in military justice is who decides whether a case goes to trial.
+That authority once belonged to commanders.
+In serious cases, it now rests with the Office of Special Trial Counsel (OSTC).

 OSTC handles: